 - And from this land the agricultural industry produces sugarcane, coconuts, cassava (tapioca), rice and cattle.

-Do you know any strange, fun or interesting facts about Fiji that you’d like to share?
-Let us know in the comments section below!
+Do you know any strange, fun or interesting facts about Fiji that we’ve missed?
+Share them here in the comments section below!

 Related 'Commonwealth Countries' Facts